frictionlessdata/frictionless-py/docs/pipeline.rst

 Register by instance method
 +++++++++++++++++++++++++++

-Once you have a `ValidationPipeline` instance, you can also register validators via the `register_validator` method.
+Once you have a `pipeline.Pipeline` instance, you can also register validators via the `register_validator` method.

 Registering new validators this way will by default append the new validators to any existing pipeline.